 Our leases and concessions generally require us to invest in our premises to build, renovate or remodel them, often before we commence business.
 These capital expenditures are generally capitalized as property, plant and equipment ("PPE") on our balance sheet.
 See "- B. Liquidity and capital resources - Capital expenditures."
-We depreciate PPE using the straight-line method over the useful life of the assets, for example, five years for furniture and up to ten years for leasehold improvements, but in any case not longer than the remaining life of the concession term related to the location where the PPE is used.
+We depreciate PPE using the straight-line method over the useful life of the assets, for example, five years for furniture and up to ten years for leasehold improvements, but in any case not longer than the remaining life of the relevant concession term.

 Our principal intangible assets are concession rights, all of which have definite life spans.
 Intangible assets with a finite lifespan are amortized over their economic useful life and are tested for impairment whenever there is an indication that the book value of the intangible asset may not be recoverable.
-Goodwill is tested for impairment annually.
+Goodwill is not amortized, but tested for impairment annually.